openvinotoolkit/openvino/docs/optimization_guide/nncf/filter_pruning.md

 @endsphinxtabset

 ### 4. Fine-tune the model
 This step assumes that you will apply fine-tuning to the model the same way as it is done for the baseline model.
-In the case of QAT, it is required to train the model for a few epochs with a small learning rate, for example, 10e-5.
-In principle, you can skip this step which means that the post-training optimization will be applied to the model.
+In the case of Filter Pruning method we recommend using the training schedule and learning rate similar to what was used for the training of original model.

 @sphinxtabset